pavankumar0077/Banking-Vnc-app/README.md

 **To Build clone the repo and import Bank-Mag in Android studio and click on Run icon or Build the apk file using option Build --> Build Bundle --> Build APK**

+**You can also find the apk file in the Bank-Mag folder in this repo.**

 ### To change the rest endpoint in future like IP or Port then do some modification

 **Step 1:**